BoostyLabs/ultimatedivision/README.md

 ![img_10.png](img_10.png)

-press "Accept" and the game will start, after the game is over you will receive the result, if it is a win, you can collect gift tokens
+press "Accept" and the game will start, after the game is over you will receive the result, if it is a win, you can collect your reward tokens.
 ![img_11.png](img_11.png)